digideskio/personal-site/content/make-your-zotero-library-clean.rst

 Integrating citation management with Emacs/Latex
 --------------------------------------------------

-One of trival tasks in your researches is organizing your citation stuff while writing papers.
-If you are using Latex with the Emacs editor, you are lucky to introduce Zotero efficiency into your writing. `Zotelo
+One of nontrival tasks in researches is organizing the citation stuff while writing papers.
+If you are using Latex with the Emacs editor, you are lucky to introduce Zotero efficiency into the writing. `Zotelo
 <https://github.com/vspinu/zotelo>`_ is a Emacs extension contributed by
-@vspinu to export and synchronize local bib database and your Zotero library.
+@vspinu to export and synchronize local bib database and Zotero library.
 Installation details introduced by the project contains three main
 requirements:

-- Manage your Zotero library with firefox-based client;
+- Manage Zotero library with firefox-based client;
 - Install `MozRepl <https://addons.mozilla.org/en-US/firefox/addon/mozrepl/>`_
   firefox add-one to enable console communication used by Zotelo.
-- Integrating Zotelo extension into your emacs.
+- Integrating Zotelo extension into Emacs.

 Voila!
 You can enjoy efficient citation management in your writing.